- Get Involved

 - …

 Our staff contribute significant heart to the work of Oceania NW and we are so grateful for the ways that they share their mana to take care of our villages all across the Puget Sound region.
-We have staff who are rooted in Everett, South King & and Pierce County.
-Our village navigation team ensure that all our programs - health, food, elder, youth, young adult and cultural programs are staffed with the greatest hospitality we can offer our people.
-We have the lived experiences to serve in culturally responsive ways.
+We have staff who are rooted in South King, Snohomish & and Pierce County.
+We ensure that all our health, food, elder, youth, and cultural programs are staffed with the greatest hospitality we can offer our people.
+We have the lived experiences to serve in culturally responsive and humanistic ways.

 Elisapeta Tafa